keithel/qml-minimal-map-example/README.md

-# minimal-map-thunderforest Example for Qt 6.5+
+# minimal-map-thunderforest Example for Qt 6.5+ with image overlay

 This provides a minimal map example with external map tile source provider Thunderforest.
 It is based on the Qt minimal-map example shipped with Qt.

+It also illustrates how to overlay an image at a particular set of coordinates and zoom level using a MapQuickItem

 ## Prerequisites